Etzioni Brigade: Operations

-The brigade was also a major participating in the battles of Ramat Rachel.
-On May 22, the kibbutz was taken and looted by Egyptian Muslim Brotherhood forces after heavy shelling, but at 17:00, a unit from the 61st Battalion retook the village and handed it over to its Guard Corps units.
-This failed, and on May 23, the Arabs again captured the village; Etzioni recaptured it on the same night, leaving 75 defenders (50 Irgun and 25 Etzioni).
-The third joint Muslim Brotherhood – Arab Legion attack came on May 24, and was mainly fended off by Irgun units.
-Etzioni and Harel reinforcements finally drove the Arab forces out and also captured the Mar Elias Monastery to the southwest.
+The brigade was a major participant in the battles of Ramat Rachel.
+On May 22, the kibbutz was taken and looted by Egyptian Muslim Brotherhood forces after heavy shelling.
+At 17:00, a unit from the 61st Battalion retook the village and handed it over to its Guard Corps units.
+This failed, and on May 23, the Arabs again captured the village.
+Etzioni recaptured it on the same night, leaving 75 defenders, 50 Irgun and 25 Etzioni.
+The third joint Muslim Brotherhood – Arab Legion attack came on May 24 and was mainly fended off by Irgun units.
+Etzioni and Harel reinforcements drove the Arab forces out and captured the Mar Elias Monastery to the southwest.

 During the Battles of the Ten Days, Etzioni was set to significantly expand Jewish control of Jerusalem and its surroundings, including capturing the Old City.
-However, in northern Jerusalem the initiative was held by the Arab Legion, which attacked Mandelbaum and Musrara and drew IDF units to the area.
+In northern Jerusalem, the initiative was held by the Arab Legion, which attacked Mandelbaum and Musrara and drew IDF units to the area.
 Despite this, Etzioni and regional Gadna units managed to take the Zion Gate, al-Maliha and Ein Karim on July 10–16.

-Etzioni's 62nd Battalion participated in Operation Kedem on July 16–17, with the objective of taking over the Old City in a frontal assault (due to a lack of time imposed by the impending ceasefire), but failed to breach its walls.
+Etzioni's 62nd Battalion participated in Operation Kedem on July 16–17, to take over the Old City in a frontal assault, due to a lack of time imposed by the impending ceasefire, but failed to breach its walls.
 Despite some successes, the operation came to a halt with the announcement of the ceasefire.

 After the second truce of the war, Etzioni participated in Operation Yekev, meant to capture the mountains of Beit Jala, but failed in its mission and retreated.
-They also took part in Operation Ha-Har, which cleared villages west of Jerusalem.
+They took part in Operation Ha-Har, which cleared villages west of Jerusalem.

 After the 1948 Arab–Israeli War

-The 6th Etzioni Brigade was disbanded following the war, in light of the IDF's overall reorganization that only left three standing brigades in summer 1949.
+The 6th Etzioni Brigade was disbanded following the war, in light of the IDF's overall reorganization only left three standing brigades in the summer of 1949.
 It was re-created as a Central Command reserve brigade in 1955.
 In September 1958 it was transferred to the southern command and re-designated as the 14th Brigade.

 In 2010, the reserve 408th Infantry Brigade was renamed to Etzioni Brigade and given the number 6.